Warren Buffett shocks shareholders by announcing his intention to retire at the end of the year

 Thousands of investors in the Omaha arena gave Buffett a prolonged standing ovation after his announcement in recognition of his 60 years leading the company.

+During that period Berkshire nearly doubled the returns of the S&P 500, with a 19.9% compounded annual growth rate compared with the index’s 10.4% gain.

+Buffett had such a devoted following among investors that markets would move when his investments were disclosed because so many people copied him.

-CFRA research analyst Cathy Seifert said it had to be hard for Buffett to reach this decision to step down.
+CFRA research analyst Cathy Seifert said it had to be hard for Buffett to decide to step down.

 “This was probably a very tough decision for him, but better to leave on your own terms,” Seifert said.
 “I think there will be an effort at maintaining a ‘business as usual’ environment at Berkshire.
 That is still to be determined.”